tomheaton/mcjty-website/docs/mods/control-mods/control-mods-16.md

 In addition, `gamestage`, `playerhelditem`, and related tags (which are tied to a player) are also supported.
 In that case the nearest player will be used as the basis for deciding the rule.

-### Additional Spawns

-The same conditions as with `spawn.json` are supported.
-However, with `mincount` and `maxcount` you have to use the format `<amount>,<mob>`.
-Instead of actions this rule file supports mob entries that have the following structure:

-* `mob`: an entity name in the form Creeper, Skeleton, ... for (1.10.2) and optionally the notation `modid:name` for 1.11.2
-* `weight`: an integer indicating the weight of this spawn. i.e. how important it is compared to other spawns
-* `groupcountmin`: the minimum amount of mobs to spawn at once
-* `groupcountmax`: the minimum amount of mobs to spawn at once

-You can also remove mob spawn entries with the remove keyword.
-This is either a string or a list of strings representing mobs that have to be removed from the possible spawns.

 ### Loot Control